measurify/model-registry/README.md

     DEFAULT_TENANT_ADMIN_TEMPORARY_PASSWORD=admin
     DEFAULT_TENANT_PASSWORDHASH=true

-In particular, the connection string with the database and administrator credential (at startup the registry will create a admin user with these credential), the expiration time of tokens, the log level, the secret word for the HTTPS certificate file, the secret word for the JWT token.
+In particular, the connection string with the database and administrator credential (at startup, the registry will create a admin user with these credential), the expiration time of tokens, the log level, the secret word for the HTTPS certificate file, the secret word for the JWT token.

 Then you can follow the Quick Start instruction to get the Registry.

 The Registry can support both HTTP and HTTPS.
 Without certificate, the registry starts using a self-signed certificate (stored in the resources forlder) or in HTTP (if also the self-signed certificate is missing).
 It is reccomended to get a valid certificate from a authority.
-In the following, we provide instruction to add a certificate from [Let's Encript](https://letsencrypt.org/), a free, automated and open Certificate Authority.
+In the following, we provide instruction to add a certificate from [Let's Encrypt](https://letsencrypt.org/), a free, automated and open Certificate Authority.
 Detailed instruction can be found at [Certbot instruction](https://certbot.eff.org/instructions)

 Install Certbot